orkunkaraduman/oscdn/README.md

 We would like to thank the open-source community and the developers of the libraries and tools that oscdn depends on.
 Your contributions help make oscdn a reliable and powerful CDN solution.

+## Contact

+If you have any questions, suggestions, or need support, you can reach me at [ok@orkunkaraduman.com](mailto:ok@orkunkaraduman.com).